Having concerns about a merchant charge to your debit card? See a charge you don't recognize, and you think it may be fraudulent?

 Stay alert and always verify the legitimacy of payment requests before acting.

-Unexpected messages: Be cautious of calls, texts, social media posts, or emails asking for money, account info, or access to your device.
+Unexpected messages: Be cautious of calls, texts, social media posts, or emails asking for money, account information, or access to your device.

 Don’t send money to strangers: Never send money or share account details with someone you don’t know or a company you can’t verify.